 Make sure what you wear is ironed, clean and in a place that isn’t likely to get lost or dirty and don’t forget about the shoes!
 We all do it.

 4. Arrive on time

 I’m not going to lie.
 I’ve arrived at interviews, flustered, tired and puffing.
 It’s not exactly professional.
 If you know it is going to take an hour by car, allow for at least an hour and a half.
 If you are using public transport, allow longer.
 I made the mistake of allowing two hours door to door.
 Missed my train because the station screens were down and no one could find out which platform it was leaving from.
 I arrived for my interview with two minutes to spare, looking flustered and like I’d run a marathon.
 Allowing 10 to 15 minutes is typical.
 I like to look around, check out my surroundings (nearest Costa) and make sure that I feel calm and ready.

 5. Prepare Questions

 On more than one occasion I’ve been to an interview and failed to ask any questions, this was mainly due to being ill-prepared.
 I’ve learnt my lesson.
 I know to prepare at least three, and I use my research to help.
 I have included some examples:

 Ask about the future of the company, do they have any major plans?
-If you’ve seen on their social media, something that takes your interest, don’t be afraid to ask about it!
+If you’ve seen something on their social media, something that takes your interest, don’t be afraid to ask about it!
 It will show that you have taken an interest.
 As someone keen to develop my career, I like to ask a question about employee development and opportunities available.
 It shows that you are thinking about the future.
 Not all employers do department tours, especially if you are one of 10 interviews that week so ask them about your working environment, it can help you get a feel for the role if you know that it’s an open-plan or a more enclosed office.
 You can always tie it in with a ‘day in the life’ question.